matthewgeorgy/mmdbg/README.md

 # MMDbg

-MMDbg is a simple memory debugging utility for use with C/C++ projects.
+MMDbg is a simple memory debugging utility for use with C/C++ projects (similar to ASan - AddressSanitizer).
 It works by overriding `malloc()`, `free()`, `new`, and `delete` with a custom implementation to collect information regarding memory usage.
-It's comprised of a single header file, making it easy to integrate into projects, and only requires a few things to get up and running
+It's comprised of a single header file, making it easy to integrate into projects, and only requires a few things to get up and running.

 ## Setup / Installation